 Trial Expiration.
 Amazon Music makes up by allowing users to still view the playlists that you had during the trial even after the trial ends, as opposed to Apple Music which leaves you empty-handed once the subscription or trial ends.

-Verdict.
 Weighing one against the other, there’s no clear winner.
 Apple Music’s subscriptions are simple, while Amazon Music has a lot of options to offer.
 If the situation permits, you can even subscribe for as low as $3.99.
 And in terms of the free trial, Apple Music is better for the short term due to the duration, but Amazon Music is better in the long run since you still have access to playlists after the expiration.

 So for this factor of Amazon Music VS Apple Music, it might be a draw.
 But the price isn’t everything.
 There’s also the functionality, and that’s what we’ll talk about next.